Skip to content

 Cellulose we pumped 10+ years ago still looks new.
 In 6,000 jobs I’ve never seen our correctly-installed cellulose settle, blow around, get mice nesting in it or start a fire.
 The only time I’ve removed it is when someone was replacing their ceilings.
 I’ve pulled out plenty of fibreglass batts, though, that settled and broke down as they aged.
 The settling problems people hear about with loose-fill come from under-filled jobs, not from cellulose packed to its proper density.

 I sell all three.
-Here's the honest version of each one.
+Here's how I'd actually rate each one.

 There are basically three types of insulation for houses in Queensland: fibreglass batts, polyester batts, and pumped-in cellulose fibre.
 I fit all three.
 Here's what I really think of each.